kant2002/AthenaHealthConnect/README.md

 # AthenaHealth Connect

-Sample how to connec to the AthenaHealth FHIR.
+Sample how to connect to the AthenaHealth FHIR.